It’s not the kind of Ferrari that makes a grand entrance.

 Some days it’s effortless.

-Other days it reminds you that this is an Italian car from the 1970s — and that ownership is part romance, part responsibility.
+Other days it reminds you that this is an Italian sports car from the 1970s — and that classic Ferrari ownership is part romance, part responsibility.

-But when everything comes together — the sound, the balance, the directness — you understand why this car still matters.
+But when everything comes together — the sound, the balance, the directness — you understand why the Ferrari Dino 308 GT4 still matters.

 This is where the 308 GT4 becomes more than history or design.